Rajath2000/gemini-nano-web/README.md

-# Gemini Nano Wrapper - A client-side built-in Model for web browser [Chrome]
+# Gemini Nano Wrapper - A client-side built-in AI Model for the web browser [Chrome]

 A lightweight wrapper for the Gemini Nano package, designed to simplify interactions and streamline the integration process.
 This wrapper enhances usability by providing a more intuitive interface for utilizing Gemini Nano's features.

-This Wrapper built on top of browser's in-built Gemini nano which is window.ai just plug it and start using prompts.
+This Wrapper is built on top of the browser's in-built Gemini nano which is window.ai just plug it and start using prompts.

 ## Table of Contents
 - [Installation](#installation)